NolanBiscaro/Penn-Man/README.md

 The project consists of  7 classes and a Direction enumeration.
 The enumeration stores 5 directions (UP, DOWN , LEFT, RIGHT, PARALLEL).

-Audio and Image Controller simply handle loading and initializing the audio and video files used throughout the game.
+Audio and Image Controller simply handle loading and initializing the audio and video files used for sound effects and animation throughout the game.

 ### GameCourt